List of works by C. Rajagopalachari

 Chakravarti Rajagopalachari (10 December 1878 – 25 December 1972), informally called Rajaji or C.R., was an Indian lawyer, Indian independence activist, politician, writer, politician and leader of the Indian National Congress who served as the last Governor-General of India.
-He served as the Chief Minister or Premier of the Madras Presidency, Governor of West Bengal, Minister for Home Affairs of the Indian Union and prime minister of Madras.
+He served as the Chief Minister or Premier of the Madras Presidency, Governor of West Bengal, Minister for Home Affairs of the Indian Union and Chief minister of Madras.
 He was the founder of the Swatantra Party and the first recipient of India's highest civilian award, the Bharat Ratna.
 Rajaji vehemently opposed the usage of nuclear weapons and was a proponent of world peace and disarmament.

 Literary works

 In Tamil

 Rajaji was an accomplished writer both in his mother tongue Tamil, and English.
 In 1922, he published a book Siraiyil Tavam (Meditation in jail) which was a day-to-day diary about his first imprisonment from 21 December 1921 to 20 March 1922.
 In 1958, he was awarded the Sahitya Akademi Award for Tamil for his retelling of the Ramayana – Chakravarti Thirumagan.

 In 1916, Rajaji started the Tamil Scientific Terms Society.
 This society coined new words in Tamil for terms connected to botany, chemistry, physics, astronomy and mathematics.
 At about the same time, he called for Tamil to be introduced as the medium of instruction in schools.